When is the next December train strike? Everything you need to know

 - Jobs, and in particular the prospect of compulsory redundancies

-- Working conditions – with the unions determined to extract a premium from any productivity improvements, but the employers saying any pay rise is contingent on modernisation
+- Working arrangements – with the unions determined to extract a premium from any productivity improvements, but the employers saying any pay rise is contingent on modernisation

-In addition, the RMT says members are “striking against proposed cuts that would make the railways permanently inaccessible for many disabled and vulnerable passengers”.
+In the latest offer from the Rail Delievery Group, a pay increase of 4 per cent in both 2022 and 2023 was contingent on moves to close station ticket offices and increase the number of trains on which drivers, not guards, operate the doors.

 When is the next national strike?